TedLee270/ServiceDesk-Simulator/README.md

 4. Lessons Learned

-* Creating user accounts for new hires are time sensitive so we need to make sure the ticket is resolved on time
+* Creating user accounts for new hires are time sensitive so we need to make sure the ticket is resolved on time.
-* We will be informed or we will need to ask which groups they need to be a part of so we can properly assign their groups
+* We will be informed or we will need to ask which groups they need to be a part of so we can properly assign their groups.
-* We need to follow the company guidelines for naming conventions so it all stays the same
+* We need to follow the company guidelines for naming conventions so it all stays the same.
 * We need to create the user profile first before adding them to more groups.

 5. Technologies Used

-* Active Directory
+* Active Directory (Simulated)

 ## Scenario 3: My password is not working and I cannot log in to my computer